 How do I get there and what's the schedule?

 Like all of Reykjavík's tour bus operators, BusTravel Iceland conveniently picks you up from your hotel or hostel.
-If you are staying at an AirBnB, find out which hotel or hostel is closest to you (they also pick you up from the central bus terminal BSI) and be there a little bit before 7 am, which is the official departure time for this tour.
+If you are staying at an AirBnB, find out which hotel or hostel is closest to you (they also pick you up from the central bus terminal BSI).

 This is an all‐day tour lasting 14 hours.
 You will get back to Reykjavík around 9 to 9.30 pm.
 Nevertheless, there is no need to be worried about a long drive and sitting on the bus for hours.
 You will make many stops on your way where you will get out of the bus and walk around.
 The longest you will drive at a time is two hours and on my tour that only happened once.